ProfPrice/llama-fs/README.md

 LlamaFS is a self-organizing file manager.
 It automatically renames and organizes your files based on their content and well-known conventions (e.g., time).
 It supports many kinds of files, including images (through Moondream) and audio (through Whisper).

-You can provide a directory to LlamaFS, and it will return a suggested file structure and organize your files based on your instructions (e.g., move or duplicate).
+You can provide a directory to LlamaFS, and it will organize your files based on your instructions and settings such as move vs. copy or max folder depth.

 Uh...
 Sending all my personal files to an API provider?!
 No thank you!

-You can route through ollama locally instead of Groq if your computer is strong enough to run ollama.
-Since they use Llama3, they perform identically.
+You can route through ollama locally instead of groq if your computer is strong enough to run ollama.
+Since they both use llama3, they perform identically.

 ## How we built it

-I, cappycap, am a sole developer that picked up this project because I found it fascinating and thought it deserved more love beyond a quick hackathon proof-of-concept.
-I am mostly extending what they already had, adding new features (or even features that were promised but not implemented, such as Whisper support) and cleaning up code in the existing architecture.
+I, cappycap, am a sole developer that picked up this project because I found it fascinating and thought it deserved more love beyond the quick hackathon proof-of-concept level it was at.
+I am mostly extending what the previous devs already had, adding new features (or even features that were promised but not implemented, such as Whisper support) and cleaning up code in the existing architecture.

 The original team built LlamaFS on a Python backend, leveraging the Llama3 model through Groq for file content summarization and tree structuring.
 For local processing, we integrated Ollama running the same model to ensure privacy in incognito mode.
 The frontend is crafted with Electron, providing a sleek, user-friendly interface that allows users to interact with the suggested file structures before finalizing changes.